 Get exclusive member benefits & effect social change.
 Join Today

-Crossed eyes occur when the numerous muscles around the eyes do not work in conjunction because some are weaker than others.
-When the brain receives a different visual message from each eye, it ignores the one coming from the weaker eye.
-Over time, you may lose vision in your weaker eye if the condition is not corrected.
+Crossed eyes occur either due to nerve damage or when the muscles around your eyes don’t work together because some are weaker than others.
+When your brain receives a different visual message from each eye, it ignores the signals coming from your weaker eye.
+If your condition isn’t corrected, you may lose vision in your weaker eye.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.